 We opened our exhibition space in the Mánes Gallery in the beginning of 2015.
-The inaugural exhibition presented several iconic artworks by Toyen and Jindřich Štyrský from the important collection of the Galateau family from Paris, with Toyen’s Magnetic Woman or Styrsky’s Human Sepia among the exhibited artworks.
+The inaugural exhibition presented several iconic artworks by Toyen and Jindřich Štyrský from the important collection of Geraldine Galateau from Paris, with Toyen’s Magnetic Woman or Styrsky’s Human Sepia among the exhibited artworks.
 Our exhibit symbolically commemorated the 80th anniversary of the first Czechoslovak surrealist exhibition that took place in Mánes in 1935.

 The Adolf Loos Apartment and Gallery organizes exhibitions of significant Czech and international artists regularly several time per year in this new exhibition space.